-Gross profit increased \$18.4 million, or 18.4%, to \$118.5 million for the six months ended August 4, 2007, compared to \$10.1 million for the six months ended July 29, 2006.
-Gross profit as a percentage of net sales decreased 1.1 percentage points to 30.0% for the six months ended August 4, 2007, compared to 31.1% for the six months ended July 29, 2006.
-The gross profit decrease as a percentage of net sales is attributed to a 0.7 percentage point increase in our distribution center expense which is mainly due to additional costs incurred in connection with the start-up of our new WM software system which went live in late January 2007.
+Gross profit increased \$18.4 million, or 18.4%, to \$118.5 million for the six months ended August 4, 2007, compared to \$100.1 million for the six months ended July 29, 2006.
+Gross profit as a percentage of net sales decreased 1.1 percentage points to 30.0% for the six months ended August 4, 2007, compared to \$1.1% for the six months ended July 29, 2006.
+The gross profit decrease as a percentage of net sales is attributed to a 0.7 percentage point increase in our distribution center expense which is mainly due to additional costs incurred in connection with the start-up of our new VM software system which went live in late January 2007.
 During the six month period 2007 we incurred approximately \$2.8 million in incremental costs associated with increased warehouse labor resulting from the initial stage software system operating inefficiencies.
-During the six month period 2007, we also incurred \$3.0 million, or 0.7 percentage point, of incremental planned accelerated depreciation expense on assets to be disposed of during the remodel process such that those assets will be fully depreciated at the time of the planned remodel.
+During the six month period 2007, we also incurred 30.0 million, or 0.7 percentage point, of incremental planned accelerated depreciation expense related to our store remodel program.
+The program was adopted in third quarter 2006.
+We recognize accelerated depreciation expense on assets to be disposed of during the remodel process such that those assets will be fully depreciated at the time of the planned remodel.